enkidevs/curriculum/go/intro/functions/README.md

-name: Variables and functions
+name: Functions

-description: Learn how to create, initialize and convert variables of different types.
+description: Learn how to use exported names and how to create and use different functions.

 insights:
-  - variables
-  - initialization
+  - exported-names
-  - shorthand-for-defining-variables
+  - functions
-  - data-types
+  - functions-ii
-  - type-conversion
+  - functions-iii
-  - constants
+  - multiple-results